High Performance Steppers - Part 2.

 You can save this file to your hard disk and/or print it on standard paper (save the pictures too.)

 This work is free for private use.
-If you want to use it for commercial purposes please contact me; fastvid at -Remove-ezy.net.au
+If you want to use it for commercial purposes please contact me; -Remove-fastvidKILLspam at spamezy.net.au

 This papers are a "how to" for getting maximum performance from your stepper motors without needing a huge budget.
 Focus is on hobby robotics or CNC, or anyone else who needs to get a fast simple (cheap!) result.
 I welcome your suggestions.